Grants Development Office

 GDO provides assistance during the planning stage and preparation process through proposal submission.
 We can help you identify appropriate funding opportunities, assist with project and budget development, manage the campus approval process, and submit the final proposal documents to the sponsor.
 We work closely with the Sponsored Programs Office (SPO) staff to help ensure a smooth transition to post-award management once projects are funded.
 This includes follow-up communications with the sponsor, contract review and negotiation, and ensuring compliance with relevant University and federal approval requirements.

-We welcome your contacting so you can discuss your proposal ideas and plans with your Grants Analyst.
-However, to ensure that you have quick access to the information and resources you'll need throughout the proposal development and submission process, we provide several development tools here on our website.
+To ensure that you have quick access to the information and resources you'll need throughout the proposal development and submission process, we provide several development tools here on our website.

 The GDO website provides a wealth of information on potential sponsors, funding opportunities, proposal development forms, and relevant University policies.
 We maintain information on the latest agency and federal updates to guidelines and policies that directly impact proposal development.
 Our goal is to help you submit the most competitive and compliant proposal possible so you have the greatest chance of funding.